Sophonisba: Race

 As a native Carthaginian woman, Sophonisba's race has been the subject of some discussion.
 Ancient and medieval sources make little reference to her race, focusing instead on the African origins of her husband.
 Sophonisba herself, in Petrarch's later Renaissance telling, is described as blonde-haired, with milky skin.
-This interpretation is adopted by later authors, like the playwrights Thomas Nabbes and Nathaniel Lee, who conversely emphasize the African origins of Masinissa and Syphax.
+This interpretation is adopted by later authors, like the playwrights Thomas Nabbes and Nathaniel Lee, who conversely emphasize the North African, Berber origins of Masinissa and Syphax.

 Biography

-In 206, Sophonisba had been betrothed to the King Masinissa, a leader of the Massylii or eastern Numidians who served along with Gisco against Rome in Hispania, in order to conclude the diplomatic alliance between Carthage and the Massylii.
+In 206 BC, Sophonisba had been betrothed to the King Masinissa, a leader of the Massylii or eastern Numidians who served along with Gisco against Rome in Hispania, in order to conclude the diplomatic alliance between Carthage and the Massylii.
 However, the Carthaginian Senate prohibited the wedding and ordered Sophonisba to marry Syphax, chieftain of the western Masaesyli, who up to that point had been allied to Rome.
 Cassius Dio suggests that this was because Syphax was considered a better ally, while Appian says that Syphax was in love with Sophonisba and actively pressed for the marriage, harassing Carthage with revolts and threatening attacks alongside Roman forces until they conceded.
-In any case, Sophonisba married Syphax in 206, turning him into Carthage's greatest ally in African terrain.
+In any case, Sophonisba married Syphax in 206 BC, turning him into Carthage's greatest ally in African terrain.
 Meanwhile Masinissa, disgruntled by the circumstances, secretly allied himself with Scipio Africanus and returned to his lands.
 Some believe those accounts might be embellished, as Livy implies Masinissa met her for the first time after the Battle of Cirta, but this is not entirely incompatible with the previous.

 Classical chroniclers praise Sophonisba for her virtues and skill.
 Diodorus Siculus called her "comely in appearance, a woman of many varied moods, and one gifted with the ability to bind men to her service," while Cassius Dio states she had a high education in music and literature and was "clever, ingratiating, and altogether so charming that the mere sight of her or even the sound of her voice sufficed to vanquish every one, even the most indifferent."
 Polybius also emphasizes her youth, calling her a "child" bride, something which Diodorus also mentions.
 Nevertheless, those traits have led modern historians to consider her a true political agent for Carthage instead of a mere pawn of the war.